-Inclusion criteria Ex clusion criteria a.
-Encountering the first stage of an active phase of normal labor a.
-Having labor risk factors b.
-Living in Tasikmalaya b.
-Emergency delivery c.
-Willing to follow the procedures of the experiment c.
-Labour with fetal position abnormalities. d.
-Having no allergic reaction to red ginger. - for each group (n = 15).
-In total, there were 60 women (n = 60) became the respondents (table 2).
+- a.
+Encountering the first stage of active phase of normal labour - b.
+Living in Tasikmalaya - c.
+Willing to follow the procedures of experiment - d.
+Having no allergic reaction to red ginger. - a.
+Having labour risk factors - b.
+Emergency delivery - c.
+Labour with fetal position abnormalities.

 The number of samples were determined by using the Federer equation (Equation 1) (13).
 The number of treatments (t) were two, reflecting the number of ingredients that were used, which were red ginger and warm water.
-Hence, the number of samples (n) were 15
+Hence, the number of samples (n) were 15 for each group (n = 15).
+In total, there were 60 women (n = 60) became the respondents (Table 2).

-$(t-1)(n-1) \ge 15$ (Equation 1)
+$$(t-1)(n-1) \ge 15 \tag{Equation 1}$$